FAQs

 Q: Can I put other containers filled with sharps in the collection bins?

-A: The safest way to participate in the program is by utilizing the personal sharps containers provided by the program.
-Other containers may not fit in the collection drop boxes.
+A: The safest way is to purchase designated sharps containers from a pharmacy.
+Other containers must be leak proof, rigid, puncture-resistant containers labeled with a biohazard symbol or the words "sharps" or "medical waste" in letters not less than 1 inch high.
+The containers should also be approximately 1 Quart as other containers may not fit in the collection drop boxes.
 Individual sharps SHOULD NOT be disposed of in the collection bins as they are a risk to county employees.

 Q: Who should I contact if I have a stockpile of sharps?